DataDog/browser-sdk/packages/logs/README.md

 After the Datadog browser logs SDK is initialized, it is possible to:

-- Set the entire context for all your loggers with the `setGlobalContext (context: Context)` API.
+- Set the entire context for all your loggers with the `setGlobalContext (context: object)` API.
 - Add a context to all your loggers with the `setGlobalContextProperty (key: string, value: any)` API.
 - Get the entire global context with the `getGlobalContext ()` API.
 - Remove context property with the `removeGlobalContextProperty (key: string)` API.